observablehq/framework/docs/sql.md

 SELECT * FROM gaia ORDER BY phot_g_mean_mag LIMIT 10
 ```

-This returns an array of 10 rows, inspected here:
+This returns an array of 10 rows as an [Apache Arrow](./lib/arrow) table, inspected here:

 ```js echo
 top10